rjakubiak-plancom/laravel-docker-generator/README.md

 `Makefile` – Placed at the project root, it includes commands (e.g., for running Docker and Artisan operations) that reference your prefixed service names.
 `.env.docker.dist` – Also in the project root, this file acts as a template for any environment variables needed by your Docker configuration.

+### Overriding some variables

+In .env.docker.dist there are some variables you can use in .env file like
+`COMPOSE_PROJECT_NAME` - sets a name for docker environment project name
+`DOCKER_OUTPUT_DIR` - sets where to put docker files like Dockerfile